The following are objectives of a system of student progress reporting practices:

 Legal Reference (Code of Iowa): § 256.11; 281 IAC 12.5(19)

-Students will have an opportunity for a quality education without discrimination regardless of their age, color creed, national origin, race, religion, marital status, sex, sexual orientation, gender identity, physical attributes, genetic information, physical or mental ability or disability, ancestry, political party preference, political belief, military status, socioeconomic status, pregnancy, or familial status.
+Students will have an equal opportunity for a quality education without discrimination regardless of their race, religion, creed, color, sex, marital status, national origin, sexual orientation, gender identity, or disability.

-The education program will be free of discrimination and provide equal opportunity for all students.
-The education program will foster knowledge of and respect and appreciation for the historical and contemporary contributions of diverse cultural groups of both men and women to society.
+The education program is free of discrimination and provides equal opportunity for all students.
+The education program will foster knowledge of and respect and appreciation for the historical and contemporary contributions of diverse cultural groups, as well as men and women, to society.
 Special emphasis is placed on Asian-Americans, African-Americans, Hispanic-Americans, European-Americans, American Indians, and persons with disabilities.
-It will also reflect the wide variety of roles open to men and women and provide equal opportunity to both genders.
+It will also reflect the wide variety of roles open to men and women and provide equal opportunity to both sexes.

 Adopted: 4/99